otrixindiacloud/tradix/ANALYTICS_ENHANCEMENT_SUMMARY.md

-# Enhanced Analytics Dashboard - Golden Tag ERP
+# Enhanced Analytics Dashboard - Tradix for Golden Tag

 ## Overview
 I have successfully enhanced the analytics page to meet all the requirements specified in the Golden Tag WLL ERP Requirements Specification.
 The enhanced dashboard provides comprehensive business intelligence and performance metrics across all key business areas.